flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 Now for the interesting part!
 We are going to discuss 2 ways of making changes: adding or upgrading a package, and modifying the kernel configuration.

-### A brief introduction to Gentoo how it relates to the SDK
+### A brief introduction to Gentoo and how it relates to the SDK

 Flatcar Container Linux is based on ChromiumOS, which is based on Gentoo.
 While the ChromiumOS heritage has faded and is barely visible nowadays, we heavily leverage Gentoo processes and tools.